satyanarayanareddy25/terraform_linux/README.md

 terraform apply
 ```
 Confirm the apply step when prompted.
-### 6.Access the Public IP which is showed as Output
+### 6. Access the Public IP which is showed as Output
 Open a browser and navigate to ```http://<instance-public-ip>```
 Your HTML page should be visible.